Development Workflow

 We use several tools for development:

-• hatch: Project management and task running
+• pixi: Package management, environment management, and task running

 • pre-commit: Git hooks for code quality